joearton/paperlens-mini/build_scripts/windows/README.md

-# 🪟 Windows Build Guide - PaperLens Mini
+# 🪟 Windows Build Guide - Sintesa

-This guide will help you build a standalone Windows executable for PaperLens Mini.
+This guide will help you build a standalone Windows executable for Sintesa.

 ## 📋 Prerequisites